PokeNavBot/pokenav-documentation/source/moderation.md

    ``$set-team-role mystic team-mystic``, Anyone, Mod Channel, "Sets the role used to track a members in-game team."
    ``$set-timezone US/Eastern``, Anyone, Mod Channel, "Sets the timezone localization for this server."
    ``$show-settings``, Anyone, Mod Channel, "Shows all your bot configuration settings for this server."
+   ``$toggle-auto-assign-team``, Anyone, Mod Channel, "Toggles whether  users will be auto assigned a team role when joining your community."
    ``$toggle-raid-roles``, Anyone, Mod Channel, "Toggles whether you allow announcing raids via role mentions."
    ``$toggle-restrict-status``, Anyone, Mod Channel, "Toggles whether you allow anyone to update the status in a raid."